Meet the team

 He was a founder member of the Llanidloes Car Club, which launched in 2007 and became known as TripTo in 2021.
 He became one of 4 directors and managed the daily operations until it merged with TrydaNi in 2024.

 Andrew moved to Llanidloes in 2000 and then to Penrhyncoch in 2023.
 When he is not working he enjoys teaching and learning tai chi, exploring on his electric bike, singing in a Welsh choir.
-He is also treasurer of the local village hall.
+He is also on the committee of the local village hall.
+He is married to Barbara and they have a cat, three grown up boys and two grandchildren.

 Cyrene Dominguez